Promi Big Brother season 7: Distribution of housemates

+Theresia▲ Tobi▲ Joey▲ Janine▲: Almklausi; Almklausi got the fewest votes and was evicted from the house.

+17: 23 August 2019; Theresia Tobi Joey Janine; Theresia had to leave the campsite first during the finale.
+Tobi left next.
+Joey got fewer votes than Janine, who was the last housemate to stay at the campsite and win the seventh season.

 Match Arena

 This year duels have been renamed "matches" in which only poor housemates will participate.
 One or more housemates will participate in each duel in order to earn more money for their shopping budget.
 The housemates automatically receive €1 per person per day.
 Each task completed within the match will earn the housemates €1 extra.
 Upon successful completion of a match housemates are offered the chance to double their winnings, however failure to complete the doubling challenge will result in the loss of all winnings earning the housemates only the base amount.